School Leaders Gather to Discuss Public Education in Hampton Roads

 - Digital Citizenship/Internet Use & Safety

 - Reading for Information

 - Understanding Health, Wellness & Safety

-Education: Bachelor’s degree with a minimum of 3 - 5 years teaching experience in a specific secondary content area (i.e. History and Social Science) and/or curriculum supervisory experience in a specific subject area.
+Bachelor’s degree with a minimum of 3 - 5 years teaching experience in a specific secondary content area (i.e. English) and/or curriculum or workplace supervisory experience in a specific subject area.

 - Possession of a current Virginia Teaching License with appropriate endorsement(s) and/or proven track record of success in a related job experience;

-- A thorough knowledge of content and associated standards of course being developed;
+- A thorough knowledge of content and associated standards of content being developed;

 - Outstanding verbal and written communication skills and ability to communicate ideas and information effectively, clearly, and concisely;